-By analyzing these outliers, the surgeon-scientist from Memorial Sloan Kettering Cancer Center’s David M. Rubenstein Center for Pancreatic Cancer Research made an important discovery about their immune systems, igniting hope that the information could be harnessed for the benefit of more patients.
+By analyzing these outliers, the surgeon-scientist from Memorial Sloan Kettering Cancer Center’s David M. Rubenstein Center for Pancreatic Cancer Research (in New York) made an important discovery about their immune systems, igniting hope that the information could be harnessed for the benefit of more patients.

 Insight from Tumor Samples

 Balachandran and his colleagues—including Jedd Wolchok, Timothy Chan, Steven Leach, and Taha Merghoub—looked at surgically removed tumor samples from 82 long-term survivors (median survival: six years) and 68 short-term survivors (median survival: 0.8 years) and found that the tumors of long-term survivors had nearly 12 times the number of T cells inside them.

 T cells are immune cells that home in on foreign invaders, like infections and cancer, by reading proteins on the cells’ surface, called antigens.
 As cancer cells divide, they accumulate errors in their genetic code or mutations, some of which can also be recognized by T cells.
 These antigens are called neoantigens.
 The recognition of neoantigens by T cells has been shown to be an important factor in the ability to treat cancer with immunotherapy.

 Pancreatic tumors have been traditionally difficult to treat via immunotherapy because T cells don’t seem to recognize them as “bad” and therefore do not infiltrate or initiate an immune response.